 RECONSIDERATION REQUESTS, APPEALS & COMPLAINTS

 In accordance with 24 CFR 91 Citizen Participation Plan and 24 CFR 570.486(a) (7), the HRRP has developed the reconsideration, appeals, and complaints process.
 Through the reconsideration process, applicants have a mechanism for requesting further review on a decision made on their file.
 Once exhausting the reconsideration process, should an applicant disagree with the result of the request for reconsideration, the decision of the HRRP can be further reviewed through an agency informal appeals process.
 Program policies are not appealable.
-In addition, citizens may file complaints- both formal and informal- which will be responded to in fifteen (15) working days.
+In addition, citizens may file complaints- both formal and informal- which will be responded to in fifteen (15) working days where practicable.

 Information about the right and how to file a reconsideration request, agency informal appeal and complaint will be printed in all guidelines and posted on the Rebuild Florida website, www.rebuildflorida.gov, in all local languages, as appropriate and reasonable.